 Easter, which celebrates Jesus Christ's resurrection from the dead, is Christianity's most important holiday.
 It has been called a moveable feast because it doesn't fall on a set date every year, as most holidays do.
 Instead, Christian churches in the West celebrate Easter on the first Sunday following the full moon after the vernal equinox on March 21.
 Therefore, Easter is observed anywhere between March 22 and April 25 every year.
 Orthodox Christians use the Julian calendar to calculate when Easter will occur and typically celebrate the holiday a week or two after the Western churches, which follow the Gregorian calendar.

 For Jesus' mother, his disciples and his followers, Jesus' death was a tragedy.
 You can imagine that all hope was naturally gone.
 We today can face the same feeling.
-Many times in life, with a current homophobic Republican presidential campaign, the increasing rise of anti-gay homophobic groups, and everything that is going on in the world — war, famine, disease, natural disasters, discrimination, and hate — there can be a loss of hope and faith.
-Yet the resurrection gives us hope that no matter what has died in our lives, no matter how much faith and hope we have lost, we can experience hope, we can overcome and regain whatever we have lost in our lives.
+Many times in life, with homophobic politicians, the increasing rise of anti-gay homophobic groups, and everything that is going on in the world — war, famine, disease, natural disasters, discrimination, and hate — there can be a loss of hope and faith.
+Yet the resurrection gives us hope that no matter what has happened in our lives, no matter how much faith and hope we have lost, we can experience hope, we can overcome and regain whatever we have lost in our lives.

 Our hope includes the knowledge that evil does not win. – Sometimes today, it seems that the bad guy often wins.
 Sometimes it seems that the one who cheats, the one who lies, the one who steps on others to get ahead, is the one who prospers.
 Far too often, I read of this person cheating or that one (or catching a student cheating) or another kid, gay or otherwise, who has been bullied, lost hope, and committed suicide.
 How often do we read of politicians cheating, or working to make sure their businesses get the good contract?
 It seems that there is no hope for the little guy, the one who lives right, to ever get ahead.

-I hope that each of you feels the hope in the rebirth that Easter brings to us today.
+I hope that all of you have a wonderful Easter.
+Does your family have any traditions for Easter?
+I, also, hope that each of you feels the hope of the rebirth that Easter brings to us today.
 May God's love eternally bless you.